Glendale Community Preschool Frequently Asked Questions

 Q: Am I required to volunteer in my child’s classroom?

 Yes, we are a parent-run, Not-For-Profit school and we rely on volunteers both in and outside of the classroom.
 A rotation schedule for each class will be made by the Class Coordinator.
 Volunteers are responsible for supporting teachers and cleaning up after class.

-Families are expected to volunteer once per rotation period (approximately every 6 – 8 weeks) for each class in which they have a child registered (i.e. if a child is registered in both the 2-Day and the 3-Day programs, families are required to volunteer once per rotation in each of the two classes).
+Families are expected to volunteer once per rotation period (approximately every 6 – 8 weeks) for each class in which they have a child registered (i.e. if a child is registered in both the 3 year old program and 4 year old program, families are required to volunteer once per rotation in each of the two classes).